themorlan/openREM/docs/skindosemap.rst

 * The calculated peak skin dose, phantom dimensions, patient height, mass and orientation used for the calculations are shown in the top left hand corner of the skin dose map
+* Additionally the DAP percentage that hits the phantom and therefore contributes to the skin dose is shown, enhancing the interpretability of the magnitude of the skin dose.
 * If skin dose map display is disabled then fluoroscopy study data can be exported in a format suitable for the stand-alone openSkin routines